-These Cheesy Meat Buns are a family-favorite make-ahead meal.
-The meat rolls are basically a cheeseburger with the filling tucked inside of a bun…which means they are super easy to eat for kids—and they store and reheat beautifully.
+These Cheesy Meat Buns are a favorite make-ahead meal.
+The meat rolls are basically a cheeseburger tucked inside of a bun, so they are super easy for kids to eat!

-This is a great Freezer Meal or an easy weeknight meal to share with your family.
+This is a great Freezer Meal or an easy weeknight meal to share with your family since they store and reheat so well.

 Table of Contents